pypa/packaging.python.org/source/flow.rst

 .. _Hatch documentation: https://hatch.pypa.io/latest/

-With such a table in the :file:`pyproject.toml` file, a tool like :ref:`build` can run your chosen build tool's backend to create the build artifacts, and an install tool like ``pip`` can run the build backend when installing a source distribution.
+With such a table in the :file:`pyproject.toml` file, a "frontend" tool like :ref:`build` can run your chosen build tool's "backend" to create the build artifacts.
+Your build tool may also provide its own frontend.
+An install tool like ``pip`` also acts as a frontend when it runs your build tool's backend to install from a source distribution.

 The particular build tool you choose dictates what additional information is required in the :file:`pyproject.toml` file.
 For example, you might specify: